SLACK / PRODUCT DESIGN

 Again and again the theme that kept popping up in user comments was that they found Slack to be both really overwhelming as well as distracting them from their actual work with all of the messages, channels and threads there are to keep track of.

-There was a business opportunity here in the fact that distracted and overwhelmed employees aren’t productive workers.
+There was a business opportunity here.
+Distracted and overwhelmed employees aren’t productive workers.
 There was a real threat that users could abandon the platform altogether, leading to lost revenue.

 Next steps would be conducting a SWOT analysis, competitor analysis, industry trends, and heuristic evaluation.
-I specifically chose these methods of discovery because they were a quick way to get needed context on the business side of the problem as well as potential areas for improvement with the product as it currently exists.
+I specifically chose these methods of discovery because they were a quick way to get needed context on the business side of the problem as well as potential areas for improvement.

 SWOT ANALYSIS